SlicerMorph/S_2020/Day_2/VolumeRendering/VolumeRendering.md

  <img src="./volumeRenderTF.png">

 * Slicer supports both CPU and GPU volume rendering.
-CPU based will always work, whether you are on a computer without a dedicated graphics card, or on a remote connection (which may not support hardware accelerated graphics), but it is slow.
-GPU requires you have a dedicated graphics card with 1GB or more videoRAM, but it is much faster.
+CPU based will always work, whether you are on a computer without a dedicated graphics card, or on a remote connection (which may not support hardware accelerated graphics), but it can be slow (unless you have dozens of cores in your cpu).
+GPU requires you have a dedicated graphics card with 1GB or more videoRAM and it is much faster, but it has its own limitations (see below).
 * If you have a dedicated graphics card, you may want to set the default visualization method to GPU rendering using the menu option in: Edit->Preferences
-* Always set the rendering quality to normal
+* Always set the rendering quality to normal (this is enabled by defalt, if you opt-in for the SlicerMorph Preferences).
 * The physical limits to the size of the volumes that can be rendered are determined by the graphics card RAM and MAX_3D_TEXTURE_SIZE.
 Every dimension of the image must be less than the value of the MAX_3D_TEXTURE_SIZE and the full dataset must fit into GPU’s RAM.
 For the full discussion on these limits, see the Slicer discourse thread [here](https://discourse.slicer.org/t/what-spec-gpu-is-required-for-gpu-volumentric-rendering/1596).
 * Driver issues: To configure laptops with two GPUS see [this discussion](https://discourse.slicer.org/t/can-i-choose-which-gpu-to-use/3149)
-* Crop 3D view vs Crop Volume confusion

 ### Example: Volume Rendering
-1. Load the MRIHead volume from the `Sample Data` module.
+1. Load the MRHead volume from the `Sample Data` module.
 2. Open the `Volume Rendering` module.
 In the **Volume** field, make sure the volume MRHead is selected.
 Click the eyeball next to the **Volume** field to display the image.
 You can change the 3D Slicer layout to 3D only.
+(Alternatively, you can drag and drop the MRHead from the `Data` module into the 3D viewer directly.)

 <img src="./initialDisplay.png">